harryjstroud/TMCS-2019/hackathon/imd-vr/becca.md

 * Amber/AmberTools -
 * OpenMM -
 * VMD - Common visualiser for viewing molecular trajectories in a variety of formats
-* pdb file - Standard file format for storing protein structures, containing atom positions, bonds and information about which amino acids are present
+* pdb file - File format for storing protein structures, containing atom positions, bonds and information about which amino acids are present
 * prmtop file -
 * inpcrd file -
-* xml file -
+* xml file - Standard file format for storing information.
+HMTL (language used to write web pages) is an example of XML.
 **More to add later...**

 ## Set-up